mailoptin/mailoptin/readme.txt

 See the website for more info https://mailoptin.io/

 == Changelog ==

+= 2.2.70.3 =
+* Updated Brevo api from sendinblue.com to brevo.com.
+* Improved Paid Memberships Pro checkout integration.
+* Enhancement: Automically display price in emails when Woo is active and post is a product.
+* Fixed bug where Zoho Campaigns Canada DC accounts didn't work.
+* Fixed incompatibility with OceanWP theme.

 = 2.2.70.2 =
 * Added content-type header to PATCH webhook request